mwcproject/wallet713/docs/bulk_transaction_validation.md

 # Overview

-Normally transactions that was made through MWC MQS can be validated manually on the MWC blockchain.
+Normally transactions that was made through MWC MQS can be validated manually on the MWC blockchain through the block explorer.
+However, for users with many transactions, it may be time consuming to validate many transactions manually.

-Unfortunately manual validation doesn't work for whoever dealing with large number of transaction.
-Or for recieve transactions, or for keybase/https/file transactions.

-This feature address this problem and allows to validate all input/outputs transactions by checking if this transaction was delivered to the blockchain.
+This feature allows one to validate all input/outputs transactions by checking if this transaction was delivered to the blockchain in bulk.

 Currently this method is not designed for everyday usage, because kernels snapshot made manually by request.
+But this can be done by users through data available in the full node if desired.

 # How it works

 Every transaction has kernel that has to be written into the blockchain even if all transaction input/output commits was cut through.
 In order to validate transaction we need check if the kernel exist at the block chain at the **FULL** node.
-Please note, you **can't** use regular node data for such validation.

 # Workflow